Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Results

 \subsection{Aster formation in bulk}

-If instead of walking off of filament ends, motors linger there (known as end-pausing), cytoskeletal networks tend to form aster-like structures instead of nematic ones.
-Most studies have focus on how motor details drive aster formation \cite{Belmonte17,roostalu2018determinants}.
-Here we investigate the effects of thermal fluctuations.
-In two simulations, we evolve 40,000 filaments and 80,000 processive, minus-end-directed, end-pausing motors starting from the same spatially uniform and orientationally isotropic random configuration (Fig.~\ref{fig:L05Aster}A).
-In one, filaments move stochastically under thermal fluctuations (Fig.~\ref{fig:L05Aster}D and movie BMT\_Aster.mp4), while the second is athermal (retaining stochasticity of free motors and binding)(Fig.~\ref{fig:L05Aster}E and movie NBMT\_Aster.mp4).
-Thermal fluctuations significantly influence the asters' shape, structure, and ultimate spatial organization.
-The BMT simulation shows a system of dispersed, spherically symmetric, dense asters.
-Comparatively, the NBMT simulation shows a larger number of regularly-spaced but irregularly-shaped asters containing fewer filaments (Fig.~\ref{fig:L05Aster}D vs E).
+Aster formation is driven by motor pausing at ends of rigid filaments (end-pausing).
+Previous work has focused on how motor biophysics affects aster formation (\cite{Belmonte17,roostalu2018determinants}).
+An additional contributor to aster formation may be thermal fluctuations, which are difficult to tune experimentally but can be easily modulated in simulations (Fig.~\ref{fig:L05Aster}).
+To examine this, we simulated 40,000 filaments and 80,000 processive, minus-end-directed, end-pausing motors starting from the same spatially uniform and orientationally isotropic random configuration (Fig.~\ref{fig:L05Aster}A).
+In one version of the model, we included thermal fluctuations that drive filament motion (Fig.~\ref{fig:L05Aster}D and movie video4.mp4), while in the other thermal fluctuations of filaments were neglected (Fig.~\ref{fig:L05Aster}E and movie video5.mp4).
+The resulting structure of the system is significantly different in the absence of filament thermal motion, showing that thermal fluctuations influence the asters' shape, structure, and ultimate spatial organization.
+With filament thermal motion, a number of dispersed, spherically symmetric, dense asters form.
+By contrast, in the absence of thermal motion the number of asters is larger and more regularly spaced, but their shape is more irregular and they contain fewer filaments (Fig.~\ref{fig:L05Aster}D vs E).

+These differences are clear in the radial distribution function of filament minus ends, which are clustered by motors paused at filament ends (Fig.~\ref{fig:L05Aster}B).
+On large length scales, the radial distribution reflects larger and denser asters for the simulation with thermal fluctuations that drive filament movement.
+In simulations of both cases, two prominent peaks appear in the radial distribution funcation at small length scales $r=\SI{25}{\nm}=\Dfil$ and $r=\SI{78}{\nm}=\ellO + \Dfil$ which correspond to scale on which filaments bind to or are crosslinked by motors, respectively (Fig.~\ref{fig:L05Aster}B,D2,E2).
+The relatively small peak between these two maxima correspond to filaments that are geometrically confined between two crosslinked filaments.